We provide free information and support to those with macular disease, along with their family and friends, to help people retain their independence.

 Skills for Seeing trainers help people make the most of their remaining vision by teaching techniques such as eccentric viewing and steady eye strategy.

 Tech Talkers offer advice on technology including iPads, iPhones and tablet computers, either over the phone or by email.

 Befrienders offer a friendly listening ear to people affected by macular disease, maintaining regular contact over the phone to help reduce feelings of loneliness and isolation.

-Specifically designed service for people with juvenile macular dystrophies delivered by a professional genetics counsellor.
+A specifically designed service for people with juvenile macular dystrophies, delivered by a professional genetics counsellor.